π΅πΉ ETH Lisbon Hackathon Guide

 Objective: Rewarding the most creative integration of a Chronicle Oracle.

-Description: The prize will go to the team with the most innovative integration of a Chronicle Oracle on one of the supported chains (Sepoila (Ethereum), Polygon zkEVM (testnet), Gnosis Chain (mainnet)).
+Description: The prize will go to the team with the most innovative integration of a Chronicle Oracle on one of the supported chains (Sepolia (Ethereum), Polygon zkEVM (testnet), Gnosis Chain (mainnet)).
 The innovation should stem from the use case of the Oracle, i.e., The idea or utility of the project.

 Reward: $2000 DAI